 Sue Sljivic – Communications

 Sue moved to Frodsham in 1989 when she established the Helsby office of RSK Environment Limited.
 She is a farmers daughter and a Chartered Landscape Architect.
 Most of her experience has been spent working on large scale energy projects such as pipelines, oilfields, wind farms and power stations.
 She has provided advice on the planning and consents process, community consultation, environmental impact and implementation and management of mitigation measures.
 Sue is a keen gardener and rows on the River Weaver with Runcorn Rowing club.
 She has two grown up children who attended Helsby Day Nursery (since closed), St Lukes and Helsby High School.

 Dianne Walker – Chair

 A Chartered Accountant with over 25 years of post-qualification experience, Dianne trained with PricewaterhouseCoopers in Manchester.
 Since forming her own practice, Dianne has been a trusted advisor to a variety of businesses in the private sector, advising them on the integrity of their financial statements, investment appraisals, internal controls and strategies for dealing with risk.
 Dianne has lived in Helsby for over 20 years with her husband and two children and likes to support local community voluntary groups where possible.

-As a student paramedic, Jack is completing a DipHE Paramedic Practice at Liverpool John Moores University where he undertakes placements with North West Ambulance Service and local healthcare settings.
-With an interest in digital marketing, he’s run his own business for several years and continues to do – supporting local small businesses.
-Away from academic & enterprise interests, Jack’s worked with a global social enterprise, national charity and local authority on various youth engagement & representation projects.
+As a student paramedic, Jack is completing a DipHE Paramedic Practice at Liverpool John Moores University where he undertakes placements with North West Ambulance Service and other healthcare providers.
+With an interest in digital marketing, he has run his own business for several years and continues to do so – supporting local SME’s.
+Away from academic & enterprise interests, Jack has worked with a global social enterprise, national charity and local authority on various youth engagement, representation and consultancy-based projects.
 Jack has grown up in the local area and studied at Helsby High School.